 About 18 mths ago I joined a research advisory group at Imperial College and got very excited about the development of their microprobe continuous glucose monitor (CGM) http://clinicaltrials.gov/show/NCT01908530.
 And there were other T1s to chat to on the reference group I joined!
 The idea of CGM had been a fantasy of mine for decades as I had very poor hypo awareness and experienced them regularly.
 Last October I bought a Dexcom CGM, thinking this was the answer.
-My GP and then hospital clinic (I’ve now moved to Imperial) both felt unable to support me clinically, but I thought I knew sufficient to handle CGM well on my own… I could not have been more mistaken.
+My GP and then hospital clinic (I’ve now moved to Imperial) were both unable to support me clinically with this new tech, but I thought I knew sufficient to handle CGM well on my own… I could not have been more mistaken.

 Dr Stephen Ponder, a T1 endocrinologist in Texas, hosts an excellent Facebook page for diabetes and CGM https://www.facebook.com/StephenPonderMD.
-INPUT http://www.inputdiabetes.org.uk is another great resource for advice, forums, blogs and London meetings where I met others interested in diabetes technology.
+INPUT, the diabetes tech patient advocacy charity (merged with JDRF UK in 2018) https://jdrf.org.uk/information-support/treatments-technologies/ is another great resource for advice, forums, blogs and London meetings where I met others interested in diabetes technology.
 They gave me the opportunity to see the Animas Vibe pump I’m shortly to start using myself!
 I’ve never wanted a pump but after seeing the benefits others have gained and reading the research demonstrating that hypos can be reduced by 75% with a pump (Management of diabetes mellitus: is the pump mightier than the pen?
 JC Pickup), I’m now hopeful that I’ll finally be able to avoid most of them – and improve my A1c at the same time!

 I can honestly say that in the last 6 mths of interaction with the DOC I’ve learned more about T1 that I did in the last few decades.
 The dozens of links posted to fascinating blogs, the latest research, plus the great online Tweet chats hosted by #OurD have all been an eye opener – and I’ve enjoyed every minute of it.
 I’ve also been re-motivated to improve my A1c.
 I can’t now imagine living without instant access to a place where I can ask questions, seek opinions, hear funny stories and give/get support.
 It’s been fascinating to read about diabetes in the USA, where access to pumps and CGM is such a different ball game.
 There are many shortcomings in the UK, especially re. access to diabetes technology, but I have to say that I’m now even more grateful for our wonderful NHS.